reframejs/reframe/docs/overview.template.md

 Reframe consists of 3 parts

-### The future of React is "SRO-by-default"
+### The future of React is bright and is "SRO-by-default"

+> **TL;DR**
+> Reframe w

+Let's imagine a dev team that needs to implement a web app where no page is interactive.
+In other words the DOM is never manipulated.
-Imagine we want to create a web app where no page is interactive (in other words where the DOM is not manipulated).
+(We call a web app / a page *DOM-static* when the DOM is not manipulated and we call it *DOM-dynamic* otherwise).
-Would be want to use React to create such web app?
+Would be want to use React to create such DOM-static web app?

-Probably not, as React is a tool for creating interactive views.
+Maybe not, as React is a tool for creating interactive views.
+Instead we could use Ruby on Rails, Django, or Go.
+Let's say we choose Go.
+Since , no JavaScript is written.
+If the company will always have projects DOM-static web apps, but this is unlikely.
+But the chances are high that some new project or new project requirement will require DOM-dynamic page(s).
+At this point the dev team will have no choice than to acquire knowledge about JavaScript and a view library such as React.

+The problem would not have occured, if the dev team would have chosen React and JavaScript.

+There may be JavaScript fatigue, but JavaScript and React are not going anywhere if not even more popular.

+Likewise, on a career level, learning JavaScript and React is a robust choice.

+But there is a problem: Implementing a web app solely with JavaScript and React is currently overly effortful.
+These days, it is easier to implement a DOM-static web app with Ruby on Rails (RoR) than with JavaScript & React.
+But this is changing.
+The reason that RoR is easier is not because of the Ruby language nor because of RoR's template engine.
+It's because of RoR itself, the framework.
+JavaScript & React are missing a framework and Reframe aims to be that framework.

+**Soon JavaScript & React will get a framework at eye level with RoR.
+At that point, there will be virtually no reason to choose RoR over JavaScript & React.
+Reframe aims to be that framework.**

+JavaScript & React is more difficult is because
+But this is because no high-quality web app framework using React has emerged yet.
+Reframe aims to fill the gap.

 On the other, and even if we don't manipulate the DOM, React is still a great templating engine to generate HTML.
 With React, we can create JavaScript's expressivness to define views, which is quite neat and superior to declarative template engines.

-But more importantly, if it does happen that some p
+But more importantly, if it does happen that some page enventually need.
+With Reframe, adding interactivity to a DOM-static page  is a matter of only a couple of lines of code.

 Also, JavaScript is one of the most popular language, relatively easy and performant